List of NHL players with 100-point seasons: Team achievements

 The Los Angeles Kings are the only team to have two players achieve 150+ points in the same year, with Wayne Gretzky (168 points) and Bernie Nicholls (150 points) achieving this in 1988–89.

-Four franchises have had 100 point players before and after the entire team moved: the Hartford Whalers/Carolina Hurricanes, the Atlanta Flames/Calgary Flames, the Quebec Nordiques/Colorado Avalanche, and the Minnesota North Stars/Dallas Stars.
-Two franchises have had 100-point players in their original city, but not their new city: original Winnipeg Jets (then the Arizona Coyotes, which are now inactive) and Atlanta Thrashers (now Winnipeg Jets).
+Five franchises have had 100 point players before and after the entire team moved: the Hartford Whalers/Carolina Hurricanes, the Atlanta Flames/Calgary Flames, the Quebec Nordiques/Colorado Avalanche, the Minnesota North Stars/Dallas Stars, and the Atlanta Thrashers/modern Winnipeg Jets.
+The original Winnipeg Jets have had a 100-point player during their existence, but did not achieve the same milestone following their relocation to Glendale, Arizona as the Phoenix/Arizona Coyotes.